-My second job was by referral, someone who I met in a tech conference and we started talking, I told him about my skills and how I am looking for a job and all that.
+My second job was by referral, someone who I met at a tech conference and we started talking, I told him about my skills and how I am looking for a job and all that.
 About a month later he called me if I was available for a job, sure.
 I was.
 I jumped right in and went for the interview and got the job.

-I mentioned earlier that most jobs are taken even before they post it online.
+I mentioned earlier that most jobs are taken even before they post them online.
 Connection matters, if you connect with more people and let them know you are looking for a job, you are creating opportunities for yourself instead of waiting for opportunities to come to look for you.

 Hiring employees is hard.
-A recruiter will be more excited to hire someone that was referred to them by a friend or someone they know than a totally random person.
+A recruiter will be more excited to hire someone that was referred to them by a friend or someone they know than a random person.